Skip to content

 Hexagonal jewelry: the trend is accelerating

-Hexagonal emeralds have appeared at Venyx, the brand owned by Eugénie Niarchos, which often favors angular and geometric jewelry.
-And London jeweler Hirsh recently sold a platinum ring set with a 3.84-carat navy blue indicolite tourmaline.
-To emphasize the stone’s hexagonal shape, each of its six faces was accented with tiny triangular orange garnets.
+Hexagonal emeralds appeared at Venyx, the brand owned by Eugénie Niarchos, which often favors angular and geometric jewelry.
+And London-based jeweler Hirsh recently sold a platinum ring set with a 3.84-carat navy blue indicolite tourmaline.
+To emphasize the stone's hexagonal shape, each of its six faces was accented with tiny triangular orange garnets.

 Chaumet Jewelry: Pioneer in the Use of the Hexagon